joleeee/rebg/README.md

 - `l`: step to the next call
     - if there is no next call, step to ret

+## note to self
+this feels so fucking great to step this way, i think just showing this shows how great debugging using this could be

 # Setup
 Most is not documented, if you find anything that's not obvious, please just send me an email or open an issue!